 What Is the Difference Between Short-Term and Long-Term Disability?

 Short-term disability benefits typically last a few weeks to a few months.
 They are designed to provide temporary financial support to employees who cannot work due to a covered illness or injury.
-Long-term disability benefits, on the other hand, can last for several years or even for the rest of the employee’s life and are designed to provide ongoing financial support to employees who cannot work due to a severe illness or injury.
+Long-term disability benefits, however, are designed to provide ongoing financial support to employees who cannot work due to a severe illness or injury.
+LTD claims may last for several years or until a person reaches retirement age as long as they continue to meet the LTD policy requirements.

 What Is a Long-Term Disability Attorney?